KlaudiaMatysiak/1MP-Matysiak/README.md

 ## Updates from original wireframes
 * Congratulations and What's next section - I decided to expand congratulations to make a bond with potential client.
 What's next section I made more visable for the user.
+* Icon link that takes user to the end of page - I added it on the page to make sure that user is not missing whole content of the home page.
 * Gallery - I've changed layout of the gallery for a modern view, with 4 columns at desktop view, 2 columns at tablet view, and 1 column at mobile view.
 I add fancybox to the gallery as suggested my mentor.
 * About section - I decided to change places of image with text.
 * Contact Page - I decided to add a photo and kind words for the user before contact form.
 I made vertical form to look like a piece of paper.
 I added one input "What package are you interested in?" to the form.
 I changed input type to checkbox for "How did you find me?".
-* On the mobile view I changed logo position from centre to the left side.
+* On the mobile view I changed logo position from centre to the left side and elements in the footer are centered.

 # Features
 ## Navigation Bar